sidchopp/books-app-graphQL/README.md

 ```

-Press Start/play button of graphiql and you will see this outpit:
+Press Start/play button of graphiql console and you will see this output:

 ```js
 {